cfoh/Multi-Armed-Bandit-Example/README.md

 While being simple, the algorithm runs a risk of making premature decision without collecting enough statistic from the environment.

 Take a look at the following demo.
 In this run, the agent had an unlucky start with `sports` as users didn't click the ad.
 As a result, the agent exploited `holidays`.
 While `sports` was explored, the occasional exploration wasn't enough to make up for the unlucky start.
-The potential of `sports` was suppressed.
+The potential of `sports` was unrevealed.

 <img src="https://user-images.githubusercontent.com/51439829/200084414-6511572e-d61b-47c6-b7fc-a1a7a85b2783.gif" width="400">